-- B. Filing an Application The "Application for Changed Assessment" form must: - Be complete and submitted on the current approved form, available from the Clerk; - 2) Be filed by a person or entity affected, the parent, child, or spouse of a person affected, or an authorized agent of a person or entity affected; - 3) Be filed with the Clerk by mail or personal delivery within the prescribed timelines; - 4) Include original signature(s) (copies or facsimile filings cannot be accepted) and the required non-refundable processing fee of \$17.70 per parcel. - C. Fee Waiver Applicants may qualify for a waiver of the processing fee based on receipt of public assistance or income level.
+- B. Filing an Application The "Application for Changed Assessment" form must: - 1) Be complete and submitted on the current approved form, available from the Clerk; - 2) Be filed by a person or entity affected, the parent, child, or spouse of a person affected, or an authorized agent of a person or entity affected; - 3) Be filed with the Clerk by mail or personal delivery within the prescribed timelines; - 4) Include original signature(s) (copies or facsimile filings cannot be accepted) and the required non-refundable processing filing fee of \$17.70 per parcel in accordance with the most recently adopted County Fee Schedule. - C. Fee Waiver Applicants may qualify for a waiver of the processing fee based on receipt of public assistance or income level.
 Applicants requesting a waiver of the processing fee must submit the "Confidential Request for Waiver of Assessment Appeal Administrative Processing Fee" form, available on the Clerk's website, in lieu of the processing fee.
-A processing fee or request for fee waiver form must accompany each application for Changed Assessment filed or the application cannot be processed.
+A processing fee or request for fee waiver form must accompany each application for

+Changed Assessment filed or the application cannot be processed.